QueenChristina/gd_dialog/README.md

         * Typewriter style sound with simple modifications allows for a wide variety of sound with little effort
     * Button sounds are satisfying and responsive
 * Animated character icons
+* Uses RichText - compatable with BBCode for fun text styles
 * Keyboard accessible
     * All dialog actions are navigatable by keyboard - no mouse needed!
 * Scalable